MicrosoftDocs/win32/desktop-src/SecAuthZ/appcontainer-for-legacy-applications-.md

 ---
-Description: 'The AppContainer environment is a restrictive process execution environment that can be used for legacy applications to provide resource security.' ms.assetid: '28498D4E-DCA4-4A85-B474-C3C328BD3022'
+Description: The AppContainer environment is a restrictive process execution environment that can be used for legacy applications to provide resource security. ms.assetid: 28498D4E-DCA4-4A85-B474-C3C328BD3022
-title: AppContainer for Legacy Applications
+title: AppContainer for Legacy Applications ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AppContainer for Legacy Applications